anebz/ctci/Introduction/chapter1.md

 #### 1.2.2.5.
 Optimize and solve technique \#2: do it yourself

-Try working through the problem intuitively on a real eaxmple first, sometimes we have intuitive solutions to problems such as looking for words in a dictionary -> binary search in sorted array.
+Try working through the problem intuitively on a real example first, sometimes we have intuitive solutions to problems such as looking for words in a dictionary -> binary search in sorted array.

 Or make a nice big example and **intuitively, manually, solve it for the specific example. and then check think about how you solved it.** Also consider optimizations you automatically made, like skipping some useless examples.

 #### 1.2.2.6.
 Optimize and solve technique \#3: simplify and generalize

-Implement a multi step approach:
+Implement a multi-step approach:

 1. simplify or tweak some constraint, such as data type
 2. solve this simplified version of the problem